gvwilson/fiction/santas/index.md

 to burn off the energy:
 it only made him sweaty.
-He tried sitting cross-legged on the floor with his eyes closed while he hummed softly to himself like the monks of Lotse Nuffin:<span class="sidenote">
+He tried sitting cross-legged on the floor with his eyes closed while he hummed softly to himself like the monks of Lotse Nuffin:<span class="note">
 The monks were his father's favorite clients.
 They wanted nothing,
 so every year that's exactly what he took them,